-Underpinning – New Jersey
+Underpinning – New Jersey, CT and PA

 Methods of underpinning include the construction of footings, stem walls, driven piling or drilled piers.

 - The original foundation is simply not strong or stable enough.

 - The usage of the structure has changed and needs more support.